 Born in Germany anno 1976, a PnP gamer since 1988 and GM for various systems since 1993.
-Happily married, no kids yet.
+Happily married, father of a fantastic daughter.

 Some bullet points about me, in no particular order:

-- Favorite RPG Systems: Savage Worlds, Barbarians of Lemuria, D00lite and Adventurers!
+- Favorite RPG Systems: Barbarians of Lemuria, D00lite, Adventurers! and minimald6

 - Favorite Settings: Cyberpunk 2020, Cthulhu 1920, Birthright